wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V6.2 : 05-Dec-2022 by Dave Bernazzani (wavemotion)
+  * New WAVE DIRECT sound handling for fast-fetching music.
+Draconian, Mappy, Stay Frosty 2, Stella's Stocking, Pitfall II and Quadrun have much improved sound.
+  * New palette options to tweak the colors to your liking.
+  * Memory re-org for a bit more speed but also to recover some valuable resources so more features can be added in the future.
+  * Added a 2nd page (not yet populated) for possible future options.
+This requires a new configuration file format - your old one will be reset.
+Sorry!
+  * Fixed CDFJ+ fetchers causing problems (including incorrect handling of SaveKey).
+  * Other small improvements as time permitted.

 V6.1 : 01-Dec-2022 by Dave Bernazzani (wavemotion)
   * CDFJ+ games are now supported up to 256K of ROM and 32K of RAM.
 Turbo Arcade is playable but isn't yet full speed.
   * More speedup in ARM Thumb processing.